Floorp-Projects/Floorp/devtools/docs/user/remote_debugging/firefox_for_android/index.rst

 ==========================================

 .. note::
   This guide is for Firefox version 36 and earlier.
-To debug in Firefox 68 and later, follow the instructions on `about:debugging <https://developer.mozilla.org/en-US/docs/Tools/about:debugging>`_.
+To debug in Firefox 68 and later, follow the instructions on :doc:`about:debugging <../../about_colon_debugging/index>`.

   For Firefox between 37 and 67, please use the :doc:`WebIDE <../debugging_firefox_for_android_with_webide/index>` guide.